emillech/Loan-helper/README.md

 To-do list:
 * Calculating creditworthiness
-* More statistics, grapghs and charts
+* More statistics, graphs and charts

 ## Status
 Project is: _finished_, but I may add new functions from to-do list